Student Financial Aid

 Satisfactory Academic Progress – Canisius University Endowed Aid

 Canisius students may be awarded grants and scholarships from The Canisius Endowment.
 Endowed scholarships are generally gifted from Alumni, Businesses and friends of the College.
-Endowed scholarships are awarded in accordance with the wishes of the donors and are therefor not subject to Title IV or State rules regarding SAP.
+Endowed scholarships are awarded in accordance with the wishes of the donors and are therefore not subject to Title IV or State rules regarding SAP.
 While the student remains in good standing or on academic probation, they will be eligible for endowed aid as long as the stipulations of the donor are met.
 To find out more about academic standing, please visit the Canisius University academic catalog.

 Return of Title IV Funds